10 Gorgeous Gallery Wall Ideas that are Easy to Implement

 Lastly, I just wanted to touch on one of the added bonuses of using a gallery wall at home.
 Now, I often rave about using bold paint colours on walls (more on that here), but if you’re worried about giving it a go, or you’ve done so and the colour feels rather dominant, you can use a gallery wall to mask some of the heaviness of the hue.

 In the photo above, imagine the bold blue wall without all the artwork on it.
 Rather visually dominant, right?
 By adding all of those frames, it takes some of the dominance away.
-In fact, the deep brown frames and blue wall play really well together, giving the space depth and character.
-Just an added tip I thought I’d throw in for you 😉 Image Credit.
+In fact, the black and white frames and blue wall play really well together, giving the space depth and character.

 Which of these 10 gallery wall ideas is your favourite?
 Will you try any?
 Drop me a comment below and let’s discuss what’s working for you!